firebase/firebase-js-sdk/README.md

 #### Node.js

 Before you can start working on the Firebase JS SDK, you need to have Node.js installed on your machine.
-As of June 13th, 2023 the team has been testing with Node.js versions between `16.4.0` and `16.16.0`, but the required verison of Node.js may change as we update our dependencies.
+As of April 19th, 2024 the team has been testing with Node.js version `20.12.2`, but the required verison of Node.js may change as we update our dependencies.

 To download Node.js visit https://nodejs.org/en/download/.